 - where alcohol is to be supplied, whether supplies are for consumption on and/or off the premises

 - a statement of the steps the applicant proposes to take to promote the licensing objectives

 - where the licence is for a limited period - that period

 The significance of the operating schedule is that if the application to vary the premises licence is granted, it will be incorporated into the licence and will set out the permitted activities and any limitations.

 Plan of the premises

-A premises plan must be of the standard scale - 1mm = 100mm (unless previously agreed by the council in another format).
-The councils preference is also that plans should not be larger than A3 in size.
+A premises plan must be of the standard scale 1mm = 100mm (unless previously agreed by us in another format).
+We prefer that plans are not larger than A3 in size.